-- The Board of Management has seven formally constituted committees which have specific terms of reference and act with delegated authority from the Board. - We reviewed the College's corporate governance arrangements.
+- The Board of Management has five formally constituted committees which have specific terms of reference and act with delegated authority from the Board. - We reviewed the College's corporate governance arrangements.
 Corporate governance is concerned with structures and processes for decision-making, accountability, control and behaviour at the upper levels of the organisation.
-The college has a responsibility to put in place arrangements for the conduct of its affairs, ensure the legality of activities and transactions and to monitor the adequacy and effectiveness of these arrangements in practice. - From our review of Corporate Governance arrangements within the College we do not believe the Corporate Governance statement to be misleading or inconsistent with other information made available to us during the audit process.
+The College has a responsibility to put in place arrangements for the conduct of its affairs, ensure the legality of activities and transactions and to monitor the adequacy and effectiveness of these arrangements in practice. - The FEDD report of February 2007 was critical of the Corporate Governance arrangements within the College.
+From our review of Corporate Governance arrangements within the College we do not believe the Corporate Governance statement to be misleading or inconsistent with other information made available to us during the audit process.